Skip These Cruise Ship Foods If You Want A Smooth Sailing Experience

 5. Unpasteurized Dairy Products

 When it comes to dairy, unpasteurized products are a no-go on cruises.
 Though they might be offered as gourmet, they pose health risks.
 Are they truly worth it?

 Unpasteurized items can harbor harmful bacteria.
 It’s best to choose pasteurized alternatives.
 How you decide can impact your cruise experience.
 Did I mention that many travelers avoid these products?
+When in doubt, opt for safety over exotic choices.

 6. Mystery Meat Loaf